WindyBanana/launcify/docs/SERVICES.md

 - Bug report form
 - Feature request system
 - Track all issues in Linear
-- Free for small teams
+- Free with 250 active issues (unlimited team members)

 **Your AI will:**
 1. Install Linear integration